bitrise-io/devcenter/_articles/reviews/android-app-bundle-draft.md

    * `Track`: the track where you want to deploy your APK (alpha/beta/rollout/production)
 7. Start a build.

-Now you should be able to customize and distribute your Android App Bundle in Google Play Store.
+Now you should be able to distribute/customize your Android app bundle in Google Play Store.